-Keiki Hau'oli, HCC's Children's Center, is the primary training site for early childhood students enrolled in certificate and degree programs at HCC.
-The children in the center are children of HCC students, faculty and staff.
-The center is staffed by teachers who are trained in early childhood education and by HCC student teacher trainees under the supervision of a college instructor.
+Keiki Hau'oli Children's Center is the primary training site for Early Childhood students enrolled in certificate and degree programs at HCC.
+The children in the Center are children of HCC students, faculty and staff, and the community (when space is available).
+The Center is staffed by teachers who are trained in Early Childhood Education and by HCC teacher trainees under the supervision of a college instructor, and student assistants.
 Presently there are three programs: Infant, Toddler, and Preschool.
 Space is limited and students, faculty members, and staff members are encouraged to apply early.